 Dumping syndrome is experienced when the stomach empties its contents rapidly into the small intestine.
 When food enters the intestines too quickly, pieces of partially digested foods can cause excess fluid to build up in the small intestine, leading to diarrhea, nausea, stomach cramping, and heart palpitations.

-In short, bloating after bariatric surgery is a common side effect that usually goes away within a few weeks or months.
+In short, painful abdominal fullness and tightness after bariatric surgery is a common side effect that usually disappears within a few weeks or months.
 You can do things to reduce the discomfort, including over-the-counter medications, drinking plenty of fluids, and avoiding certain foods.
 Pay close attention to your body and call your doctor if you experience severe bloating or other severe symptoms.